REConnect: Participatory RE for Social Sustainability: Discussion

-This step remains in the human domain because trust and cultural understanding are inherently social and experiential.
+Trust and cultural understanding are inherently social and experiential.
 Based on current technology, AI cannot replace the experience of a requirements practitioner drinking tea around a village fire to hear concerns, or a team shadowing homeless shelter staff through a busy afternoon shift to feel their stress.
-In this step, humans articulate realities of their lived experiences, and remain \emph{meaning-makers}.
+In this step, humans articulate realities of their lived experiences, and become \emph{meaning-makers}.
 They decide what matters in their community or organization.
 The result of this step is a richer understanding of 'who to listen to' (formal and informal stakeholder roles and influencers) and 'why' (their values, motivations) in the unique context of the project.
 Similar to how guardrails provide DevOps engineers with predefined policies and checks to improve safety and security \cite{kim2021devops}, the insights from this step allow the humans to \emph{define ethical guardrails} (e.g., fairness, cultural alignment, inclusiveness).
 In an elevated role as \emph{guardians of values and ethics}, stakeholders can later use these guardrails during requirements definition or co-design activities by ensuring requirements and design reflect stakeholders' moral and social priorities.
-Furthermore, the relationships developed through this initial groundwork lead to key stakeholder buy-in in and engagement in later co-design stages in REConnect. \\
+Furthermore, the relationships developed through this initial groundwork lead to key stakeholder buy-in and engagement in later co-design stages in REConnect. \\

 \textbf{Step 2.
-AI-Assisted Knowledge Discovery of Stakeholder Input}\\ After developing an understanding of the stakeholder lived and organizational ecosystem, the REConnect process can leverage generative AI to improve the efficiency of the discovery of requirements-relevant knowledge.
+AI-Assisted Knowledge Discovery of Stakeholder Input}.
+After developing an understanding of the stakeholder lived and organizational ecosystem, the REConnect process can leverage generative AI to improve the efficiency of the discovery of requirements-relevant knowledge.
 In practice, this step might involve aggregating and analyzing large volumes of unstructured stakeholder input that could be overwhelming for manual analysis, for example, thousands of user reviews, support tickets, social media discussions, or transcripts from stakeholder workshops.
 LLM models can be used to sift through this data and identify patterns, emerging concerns, and latent needs that stakeholders have expressed.
+For example, a generative model can summarize user feedback or automatically highlight frequent grievances.